KennoRat/ScottPilgrimVsTheWorld-DAE13-KenDeDecker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TODO: add screenshot
 ![](https://github.com/HowestDAE/DAE13-KennoRat/blob/main/ScottVSWorld.jpg)

 Here's why:
-TODO: describe why you chose this game
 * I wanted to make a side-scrolling beat'em up.
 * The game has the potential to get full marks.
 * The soundtrack is great and the sprites are easy to get online.
-* I liked the movie.
+* I liked the movie and the animated serie.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>